undark-lab/swyft/docs/source/index.rst

-.. pyrofit_core documentation master file, created by sphinx-quickstart on Mon Aug 19 15:05:09 2019.
+.. swyft documentation master file, created by sphinx-quickstart on Mon Aug 19 15:05:09 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyrofit.core's documentation!
+Welcome to swyft's documentation!
 ========================================

 .. toctree::